Oklahoma (OK) law guide

 Deposit return deadline

-45 days after written demand
+45 days after move-out and written demand

 Statewide rent control